Stabilizing Automorphisms of Quantum Affine Space: Kronecker products of quantum parameters

 We next argue that $\sigma$ lies in $\Stab(\q)$ and $\sigma'$ lies in $\Stab(\q')$.
 First observe that both $\sigma$ and $\sigma'$ preserve block size.
 Indeed, for all blocks $B$ in $\p_\q$ and $B'$ in $\p_{\q'}$, $|B||B'|=|\tau(B,B')| =|\sigma(B)| |\sigma'(B')|$ as $\tau\in \Stab(\q\ot \q')$.
 Thus if either $\sigma$ or $\sigma'$ preserve block size, then so does the other.
 And if neither $\sigma$ nor $\sigma'$ preserve block size, then there are blocks $B$ and $B'$ sent by $\sigma$ and $\sigma'$, respectively, to larger blocks, implying that $|B||B'|=|\tau(B,B')| =|\sigma(B)| |\sigma'(B')|> |B| |B'|$.
 Since $\tau\in \Stab(\q\ot \q')$, for any blocks $B, L$ of $\q$ and $B', L'$ of $\q'$,

-which implies that $\q_{_{B L}} = \q_{_{\sigma(B)\, \sigma(L)}}$ and $\q'_{_{B'\, L'}} = \q_{_{\sigma(B')\, \sigma(L')}}$ since $\q$ and $\q'$ are multiplicatively independent and $\sigma$ and $\sigma'$ preserve block sizes.
+which implies that $\q_{_{B L}} = \q_{_{\sigma(B)\, \sigma(L)}}$ and $\q'_{_{B'\, L'}} = \q'_{_{\sigma(B')\, \sigma(L')}}$ since $\q$ and $\q'$ are multiplicatively independent and $\sigma$ and $\sigma'$ preserve block sizes.
 Thus $\tau=(\sigma,\sigma')$ lies in $\Stab (\q) \times \Stab (\q')$ and hence $\Stab (\q \ot \q') \subset \Stab (\q) \times \Stab (\q')$. \end{proof}

-\begin{remark}{\em For $|\k|$ sufficiently large and any $n\times n$ quantum parameter matrix $\q$, \cref{TensorProductAutos} implies that there is an $m\times m$ quantum parameter matrix $\q'$ for all positive multiples $m$ of $n$ with block permutation type $\Stab(\q') \cong \Stab( \q)$.
+\begin{remark}{\em For $|\k|$ sufficiently large and any $n\times n$ quantum parameter matrix $\q$, \cref{TensorProductAutos} implies that there is an $m\times m$ quantum parameter matrix $\q'$ for all positive multiples $m$ of $n$ with stabilizing permutation group $\Stab(\q') \cong \Stab( \q)$.
 Indeed, we may find $\q''$ of appropriate size with $\q$ and $\q''$ multiplicatively independent and $\Stab(\q'')$ trivial by \cref{CyclicAutoGroups}. } \end{remark}

-The last theorem gives infinite families of graded automorphism groups that all share the same permutation type. \begin{cor} For positive integers \(n,m\), and \(n_1, \dots, n_r\), and a permutation group $G$, there exists a quantum parameter matrix \(\q \in \Mat(n, \k)\) with $\Stab(\q)=G$, giving
+The last theorem gives infinite families of graded automorphism groups that all share the same stabilizing permutation group. \begin{cor} For positive integers \(n,m\), and \(n_1, \dots, n_r\), and a permutation group $G$, there exists a quantum parameter matrix \(\q \in \Mat(n, \k)\) with $\Stab(\q)=G$, giving

 if and only if there exists a quantum parameter matrix \(\q' \in \Mat(mn, \k)\) with $\Stab(\q')=G$, giving

 \end{cor} \begin{proof} Suppose \(\q\) is an $n\times n$ quantum parameter matrix with \(G = \Stab (\q)\) giving the semidirect product indicated by \cref{BlockAutosSubsetMaximal}.
 Let \(\q' = \q \ot \mathds{1}_m\) for $\mathds{1}_m$ the $m \times m$ matrix whose every entry is $1$.
 Since $\mathds{1}_m$ and \(\q\) are multiplicatively independent, and \(\Stab (\mathds{1}_m)\) is trivial, \cref{TensorProductAutos} implies that \(\Stab (\q) \cong \Stab(\q')\).
 By \cref{MultIndDecompSplit}, since \(\p_{\mathds{1}_m}\) has only one block, \(\p_{\q'}\) is in bijection with \(\p_\q\), and each block of \(\p_{\q'}\) has \(m\) times as many elements as the corresponding block of \(\p_\q\).
 Thus,